Timothy-L-Baron/Timothy-L-Baron.github.io/sample_page.md

 ## Consonant and Vowel Counter

 **Project description:**
-An original program that will take as input somebody's name and output the number of vowels and consonants.
-It will also output a magic word created by randomly shuffling the letters of the person's name
+An original program that takes as input somebody's name and outputs the number of vowels and consonants.
+It also outputs a magic word created by randomly shuffling the letters of the person's name

 ### Program Code: